If you are in a hurry and are looking for for the best wakesurf board it is the Hyperlite Landlock Wakesurfer.

 Easily one of the best beginner wakesurf board to learn to wakesurf on, the Landlock is a great choice for taller or larger riders.
 With a very forgiving design, you don’t have to worry a lot about falling off, and it works well on smaller wakes.
 Featuring a tri-fin thruster set up, the Landlock gives you both control and speed as your surf and is a great board for carving sharp turns and for surf-style riding.
 It is also the best wakesurf board for tricks.

 The Landlock is a very durable board that will perform well and last you many years.
-With its monocoque construction, the top and bottom glass are integrated into one giving your more durability when it comes to side impacts and stops delamination.
+With its monocoque construction, the top and bottom glass layers are integrated into one giving your more durability when it comes to side impacts and stops delamination.
 The fiberglass comes in three different weights depending on the board and since typical woven glass fibers tend to separate, having the fiberglass layered allows you to have the same pop off for years to come.

-The Landlock also features a rolled edge profile and an EVA traction pad that includes a die cut logo.
+The Landlock board features a rolled edge profile and an EVA traction pad that includes a die cut logo.
 This is one of the better choices of the beginner fish-shaped boards on the market with its stability and ease of use.

 - Great board for beginner since it is very stable